ARitik/ppm-ime/README.md

 ### Model

-1. PPMOperationsTest - This a JUnit test class for PPMOperations model.
+1. RGBOperationsTest - This a JUnit test class for RGBOperations model.

-### controller
+### Controller

-1. AppControllerTest - This a JUnit test class for AppController controller.
+1. ImageCommandControllerTest - This a JUnit test class for AppController controller.

 ### Citation: